Registering with an occupational health service

 How to proceed

-The main role of the occupational health service is to advise and assist the employer in his procedures related to health, ergonomics, hygiene and safety at work.
-More specifically, it:
+The main role of occupational health services is to advise or assist you in your procedures related to health, ergonomics, hygiene and safety at work.

 Online services and forms